DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Experiments

 \subsection{Experimental Setup}

-We assessed performance across six datasets and compared DynaDebate against six representative baselines.
-Detailed descriptions of dataset statistics and baseline implementations are provided in Appendix~\ref{app:datasets} and Appendix~\ref{app:baselines}, respectively.
+We report results on five benchmarks in the main table; GSM8K and Biography results appear in appendices due to their distinct evaluation protocols (Appendix~\ref{app:gsm8k} and Appendix~\ref{app:biography}, respectively).
+We compare DynaDebate against seven representative baselines; detailed descriptions of dataset statistics and baseline implementations are provided in Appendix~\ref{app:datasets} and Appendix~\ref{app:baselines}, respectively.

-\textbf{Benchmarks.} We categorize the evaluation tasks as follows: (1) Mathematical Reasoning: We utilize GSM8K (basic reasoning) \cite{cobbe2021gsm8k}, MATH500 (comprehensive subjects) \cite{lightman2023lets}, and AIME 2024-2025 (challenging competitions) \cite{aime2024, aime2025} to test reasoning capabilities at varying difficulty levels.
+\textbf{Benchmarks.} We categorize the evaluation tasks as follows: (1) Mathematical Reasoning: We utilize MATH500 (comprehensive subjects) \cite{lightman2023lets} and AIME 2024-2025 (challenging competitions) \cite{aime2024, aime2025} to test reasoning capabilities at varying difficulty levels.
+Results on the near-saturated GSM8K benchmark \cite{cobbe2021gsm8k} are presented separately in Appendix~\ref{app:gsm8k}.
 (2) General Knowledge: We employ MMLU \cite{hendrycks2020measuring} to assess knowledge breadth across diverse disciplines.
-(3) Factual Correctness: We use the Biography benchmark in SoM \cite{du2023improving} to evaluate hallucination mitigation using Fact-level Accuracy.
+(3) Expert Knowledge Reasoning: We use the GPQA Main subset~\cite{rein2023gpqa} (448 questions) to evaluate graduate-level scientific reasoning across biology, physics, and chemistry.
+(4) Factual Correctness: We evaluate on the Biography benchmark~\cite{du2023improving} for hallucination mitigation; full results are in Appendix~\ref{app:biography}.

-\textbf{Evaluation Metrics} We employ standard Accuracy for GSM8K, MATH500, AIME, and MMLU.
-For Biography, we adopt Fact-level Accuracy following the protocol proposed in SoM ~\cite{du2023improving}.
-This metric utilizes an independent LLM judge to verify the factual consistency of generated biographies against reference facts.
-The detailed evaluation protocol, label definitions, and calculation formula are provided in Appendix~\ref{app:datasets}.
+\textbf{Evaluation Metrics} We employ standard Accuracy for all benchmarks: MATH500, AIME, MMLU, and GPQA.
+The detailed evaluation protocol is provided in Appendix~\ref{app:datasets}.
+All results are mean $\pm$ std.\ (\%) over three runs.

-\textbf{Baselines.} We compare our framework against a comprehensive set of methods: (1) Single-Agent Strategies: We include CoT (standard prompting) \cite{wei2022chain}, CoT-SC (majority voting) \cite{wang2022self}, and Self-Refine (iterative feedback) \cite{madaan2023self}.
+\textbf{Baselines.} We compare our framework against a comprehensive set of methods: (1) Single-Agent Strategies: We include CoT (standard prompting) \cite{wei2022chain}, CoT-SC (majority voting) \cite{wang2022self}, Self-Refine (iterative feedback) \cite{madaan2023self}, and Self-Contrast (contrastive self-evaluation) \cite{selfcontrast2024}.
 (2) Multi-Agent Frameworks: We benchmark against MAD (persona-based debate) \cite{liang2023encouraging}, SoM (Society of Mind) \cite{du2023improving}, and DMAD \cite{liu2025breaking}.
 To ensure a rigorous comparison, we further examine whether the observed performance gains stem solely from tool usage rather than from multi-agent collaboration.
 We demonstrate in Appendix~\ref{sec:appendix_tool_ablation} that DynaDebate outperforms single-agent baselines even when they are augmented with identical external tools.